Datavault-UK/automate-dv-docs/docs/metadata.md

     ```

     !!! note
-        '!' at the beginning of strings is syntactic sugar provided by dbtvault for creating constant values.
+        '!' at the beginning of strings is syntactic sugar provided by AutomateDV for creating constant values.
         [Read More](macros/index.md#constants-derived-columns)

 ### Staging